d3sre/IntelligentProcessLifecycle/README.md

 Number of context of exploitability not given | Very high numbers → You might not be getting honest responses or your threat identification process is faulty | it depends :) | Counter-Party/ Contractual | Exogenous

+My other continuous improvement KPIs for security monitoring can be found here: https://github.com/d3sre/Use_Case_Applicability

 ## Authors and acknowledgment